 - Good student discount.
-If you’re a full-time student with a GPA above 3.0, you probably qualify for a break on your auto insurance in the range of 10-15%.
+If you’re a full-time student with a GPA above 3.0, you likely qualify for a break on your auto insurance in the range of 10% to 15%.
 Most providers have conditions and stipulations about age and full-time status, but you won’t know until you check with your insurer.

 - Military discount.
 Whether you’re active service, in the reserves or a veteran, most major providers will give you a discount between 5% to 10% for your service to our country.

 - Occupational discount.
 Do you work in education, health care, for the government or for a nonprofit?
-If you do, dropping your employer’s name or the names of professional organizations you’re affiliated with could net you a discount between 5-15%.
+If so, dropping your employer’s name or the names of professional organizations you’re affiliated with could net you a discount between 5% to 15%.

 - No claims discount.
 If you’re a safe driver and haven’t filed any claims in three years or more, you probably qualify for a break on your premiums or a reduced deductible.

 - Hybrid discount.
-Some providers offer a break of 5-10% if you drive a car that’s a hybrid or fully electric.
+Some providers offer a break of 5% to 10% if you drive a car that’s a hybrid or fully electric.
 You could also get a discount if your vehicle has extremely good fuel economy, or if it’s rated to a certain level for low emissions.

 If you can afford to pay your entire premium for the year, you stand to save on car insurance if your provider offers a paid-in-full discount.